-This document outlines how Edward Timpson processes and manages personal data and:
+This document outlines how Edward Timpson CBE KC - processes and manages personal data and:

 • Identifies the data controller.